jameshfisher/jameshfisher.com/_posts/2021-03-09-how-to-export-a-model-for-tensorflowjs.md

 ---
-title: "How to export a model for TensorFlow.js"
+title: How to export a model for TensorFlow.js
-tags: ["tensorflow", "programming", "ml"]
+tags:
+  - tensorflow
+  - programming
+  - machine-learning
 ---

 This post shows how to save a "hello world" model in TensorFlow (Python),